 Data Sources and Methods for the Greenhouse Gas Emissions Indicators

 In general, greenhouse gas (GHG) emissions are estimated by multiplying activity data by emission factors.

 Emissions = activity data × emission factor

 Activity data refer to the quantitative amount of human activity resulting in emissions during a given time period.
 The annual activity data for fuel combustion sources, for example, are the total amounts of fuel burned.

 Emission factors are based on samples of measurement data, and are representative rates of emissions for a given activity level under a given set of operating conditions.
 They are the estimated average emission rate of a given pollutant for a given source, relative to units of activity.

-Guidelines produced by the Intergovernmental Panel on Climate Change (IPCC) for countries reporting to the United Nations Framework Convention on Climate Change (UNFCCC) provide various methods for calculating a GHG emission from a given human activity.
+Guidelines produced by the Intergovernmental Panel on Climate Change (IPCC) for countries reporting to the United Nations Framework Convention on Climate Change (UNFCCC) provide various methods for calculating GHG emission from a given human activity.
 The methods for estimating emissions are divided into "tiers," each encompassing different levels of activity and technological detail.
 The same general structure is used for all tiers, while the level of detail at which the calculations are carried out can vary.
-Annex 3 of the National Inventory Report (NIR) describe the methods used to estimate Canada's GHG emissions, and illustrate that the selection of IPCC method type is highly dependent on the importance of each category and the availability of data.
+Annex 3 of the National Inventory Report (NIR) describes the methods used to estimate Canada's GHG emissions and illustrates that the selection of IPCC method type is highly dependent on the importance of each category and the availability of data.